I recently bought the Nested Bean Zen Sack for my nine month old baby. I wasn’t paid for this review, and did not receive the product for free.

 Is the Nested Bean Zen Sack safe?

-Since then I have seen questions related to the safety of weighted items including sleep sacks and weighted blankets.
+Since then I am aware of questions related to the safety of weighted items, including sleep sacks and weighted blankets.

 While a weighted blanket should never be used on a baby or young toddler, the Nested Bean Zen sack does not have nearly the same amount of weight as a weighted blanket.

-But since I have given it more thought I am not sure I would have bought something like this for a newborn.
+But I have given it more thought since then I am not sure I would have bought something like this for a newborn.